algorand/go-algorand/tools/block-generator/README.md

 * for Round 2, all **app call** transactions are replaced by **app opt in**

 Therefore, for scenarios involving a variety of app transactions, only for Round 3 and higher do we expect to see distributions comparable to those configured.

+> NOTE: Even in the steady state, we still expect fundamental deviations
+> from the configured distributions in the cases of apps.
+This is because
+> an app call may have associated group and inner transactions.
+For example,
+> if an app call requires 1 sibling asset call in it's group and has 2 inner payments, this single app call will generate 1 additional asset txn and 2 payment txns.